 Aircraft: Messerschmitt Bf 109 E

-Josef “Pips” Priller was born in Ingolstadt on 27 July 1915 and joined the Luftwaffe in 1935.
-He began his career in a bomber unit but transferred to fighters before the outbreak of World War II.
-By mid-1940, he was posted to III./JG 51, flying the Messerschmitt Bf 109 E.
+Josef “Pips” Priller was born in Ingolstadt on 27 July 1915 and joined the Luftwaffe in the mid-1930s.
+He began his operational career with a fighter unit that was later redesignated as part of Jagdgeschwader 51, becoming Staffelkapitän of 6./JG 51 shortly before the Battle of Britain.

 Hauptmann Gustav Rödel